jmltn/old-jamesmilton.me/categories/portfolio/_posts/2016-12-22-louisa-gallery.md

 filter: fMiscellaneous
 ---

 My sister is a fine arts student at Norwich University of the Arts.
-Instead of handing in physical portfolios to be assessed, she publishes all of her work on her website.
-This site's internals are built with [Koken](http://koken.me){:target="_blank"}, a content management system designer especially for photography/art content.
+I created this website for her to use as her online portfolio.
+This site's internals are built with [Koken](http://koken.me){:target="_blank"}, a content management system designed especially for photography/art content.

 [![]({{ site.baseurl }}/images/2016/12/louisa-gallery.png)](http://louisa.gallery){:target="_blank"}